baozi-technology/baozi-web/content/09-11-2019/index.md

 It is defined as opposed to so-called proprietary/non-free softwares, that was particularly common back at the time (and still is today...).
 It has NOTHING to do with closed-source as opposed to open-source softwares.

-The Free Software Foundation (FSF) was created to promote the ideology of Free Software, and to promote making Free Software.
+The Free Software Foundation (FSF) was created to promote the ideology of Free Software and to promote making Free Software.

 You can read on Business Insider a recent example of misrepresentation of the Free Software ideology (Free confused with free beer as opposed to Freedom + Stallman wrongly related to open-source): ["He [Stallman] pioneered the concept of free and open source software (FOSS), whereby any programmer can create, contribute to, and give away software for free — offering viable alternatives to corporate-owned and created software."](https://www.businessinsider.fr/us/gnu-programmers-call-for-richard-stallman-to-quit-2019-10)